FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-Traffic profile is a composite quantity containing attributes other than trial load and trial duration, needed for unique determination of the trial to be performed.
+Traffic Profile is a composite quantity containing all attributes other than trial load and trial duration, that are needed for unique determination of the trial to be performed.

 Discussion:

-All its attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the search starts.
+All the attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the search starts.
 This is why the traffic profile is not part of the Trial Input.

-As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that the traffic profile uniquely defines the traffic during the search.
+As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that Traffic Profile instance uniquely defines the traffic during the search.
 The important fact is that none of those capabilities have to be known by the Controller implementations.

-The traffic profile SHOULD contain some specific quantities, for example [RFC2544] (section 9.
+The Traffic Profile SHOULD contain some specific quantities defined elsewhere, for example [RFC2544] (section 9.
 Frame sizes) governs data link frame size as defined in [RFC1242] (section 3.5 Data link frame size).